Rakesh07804/financial-kpi-tracker/README.md

 ---

 ## 🔄 Future Improvements
-- Add email automation using `smtplib`
+- Add real email automation using `smtplib` or Gmail API
 - Push data to SQL and automate refresh
 - Build web dashboard with Streamlit or Dash
 - Connect to real-time Google Sheets API
+- Automate using `cron`, GitHub Actions, or Google Cloud

+---

+## 📜 License
+MIT License — feel free to use, modify, and share.

 ---